praeclarum/Ooui/README.md

 # Ooui

-Ooui is a small cross-platform UI library for .NET that uses web technologies.
+Ooui (pronounced *weeee!*) is a small cross-platform UI library for .NET that uses web technologies.

-It presents a classic object-oriented UI API that controls a dumb web view or browser.
-With Ooui, you get the full power of your favorite .NET programming language *plus* the ability to interact with your app using any device with a web browser.
+It presents a classic object-oriented UI API that controls a dumb browser.
+With Ooui, you get the full power of your favorite .NET programming language *plus* the ability to interact with your app using any device.

 ## Quick Example